The dollar fell sharply against the yen as weak U.S. retail sales data compounded investors' search for safety.

 Currency markets were off to a relatively quiet start on Monday, stabilizing after last week's wild swings.

 Singapore remained the world's most expensive city for the third year in a row, but Hong Kong leapfrogged higher, a new survey found.

-The dollar sank to a seven-week low against a basket of currencies on Wednesday.
+The dollar was higher, after nearing a one-month low against a basket of major currencies.

-The U.S. dollar hit multi-week lows against the euro and Swiss franc on Friday.
+The U.S. dollar rebounded against the yen and hit one-month highs against the euro on Tuesday.

 The yen rose broadly on Monday as investors sought its safety following a statement from the Group of 20 countries.

 The dollar gained after generally upbeat U.S. data revived some expectations that the Fed could consider raising interest rates again this year.

 Gains in European stocks helped sterling and the dollar climb against safe-haven currencies like the yen on Thursday.

 Sterling tumbled to a seven-year low on Wednesday on heightened fears of a possible British exit from the European Union.